Be open to expecting miracles, and you may just end up livin' in paradise.

-We were hesitant about getting too excited, but it was pretty darn thrilling to finally KNOW after we had looked for years for that place!
+We were hesitant about getting too excited, but it was pretty darn thrilling to finally KNOW after we had looked for years for THAT place!
 After yoga and breakfast at Freddy Tucan's, we took a stroll down Basilio Badillo Street.
-We wandered into the chocolate shop, Xocodiva (the one that Jeanne mentioned was for sale).
+We wandered into the ice cream shop, Lix (the one that Jeanne mentioned was for sale).
 There was a sign on the front of the shop "How'd you like to own a business in mexico?"
-I'm not sure, but I do know that I want to eat some chocolate!
-While Todd spoke to the manager about the business, I gorged on truffles, almond bark, and more truffles!
-OMGGGG, natural belgian chocolate handmade PV!
-I - N - C - R - E - D - I - B - L - E We left with lots of chocolate and the owner's card.
+We left with lots of homemade ice cream and the owner's card.
 Then we found a gorgeous old Hacienda art gallery, called Galleria Dante and met Claire the owner, and her daughter Gena, who owned the restaurant upstairs, Di Vino Dante.
 Not only was this place a treasure, but here we go again... we felt that special connection with Claire and Gena.
 We chatted up a storm before heading to some other galleries and boutiques on Basilio.

-On Friday, our last full day in Vallarta, we headed back to the chocolate shop...
-I had already eaten all the chocolate I purchased on Wednesday and was ready for more.
-Todd asked for the owners info again, as we probably lost the card from Wednesday.
+On Friday, our last full day in Vallarta, we headed back to the ice cream shop.
 That evening, we went to the Vista Grill restaurant with our friends Alan, James, Jeanne and Tom.
 It was on a hilltop that overlooked this beautiful magical city and serene ocean.
 There were lots of laughs and we even joked about all of us buying the chocolate and ice cream biz's together!

-Early Saturday morning before we left for the airport, Todd wrote an email to the owner of Xocodiva and Lix.
-Then we boarded the plane back to Chicago with a sinking feeling in the pits of our stomachs, because we didn't want to leave.
+Early Saturday morning before we left for the airport, Todd wrote an email to the owner of the ice cream shop (Lix) and chocolate.
+Then we boarded the plane back to Chicago with a heavy feeling in the pits of our stomachs - we didn't want to leave.

 A million little pieces had to fall into place for this story to take place.
 Somehow we knew we would own an artisan chocolate and ice cream shop... even though we really didn't know for sure, but we felt it would happen.
 We knew we would move to Puerto Vallarta.. even though we didn't know if we really could.
 Were there doubts?
 HELLZ YEEESS!
 We were doing well financially in Chicago, and it's a huge risk to give all that up for an exciting CRAZY DREAM!
 Logical or not, we decided to follow our hearts and made the decision to move to Puerto Vallarta Mexico!